-1 and voters to travel the district are contrary to the requirements set forth in the Constitution.
-2 (3) the Commission's discretionary criteria were not consistently applied.
-The Commission aimed 3 to keep towns and cities intact where possible but divided communities unnecessarily in the name of 4 proportionality.
-Additionally, the Commission's criteria prioritized keeping rural, suburban, and urban interests in 5 the same district, but frequently drew urban areas into rural ones to create more competitive districts by splitting 6 voting blocs.
-The mixing and dividing of Montana's communities of interest created districts where the 7 representative will likely have little knowledge of the areas beyond his or her own front door.
-8 (4) although the Commission adopted criteria that no district should be drawn to unduly favor a 9 single political party, in the urban areas, this proposed map does exactly that.
-In Gallatin County, 45% of voters 10 are Republican, but only two of the county's 11 seats lean Republican.
-Republican voters in Missoula and 11 Lewis and Clark Counties are also underrepresented.
-The Commission's discretionary competitiveness 12 criterion, which has no basis in the Constitution, was prioritized to favor the representation of Democrats in 13 urban areas at the expense of the compactness mandated in the Constitution.
-14 (5) for example, in Lewis and Clark County, the Commission disregarded city boundaries and drew 15 multiple districts that crossed city boundaries to capture territory in the Helena Valley.
-Additionally, in Gallatin 16 County, the Commission drew a district running from Gardiner into the center of Bozeman.
-17 BE IT FURTHER RESOLVED, that the Republican majority cannot endorse the proposed map as it 18 exists today.
-To remedy the proposal's lack of constitutionally mandated compactness and reintegrate the 19 communities of interest that were impermissibly divided in the name of proportionality, the majority 20 recommends the following alterations: 21 (1) redraw House Districts 3, 4, 5, and 6 to make the communities of Whitefish and Columbia Falls 22 whole.
-House District 4 on the existing map was drawn specifically to create a Democratic House seat and a 23 Senate seat that leans Democratic.
-It ignores the distinct Whitefish and Columbia Falls communities of interest 24 and unduly favors the Democratic Party to carve out seats based on the partisan makeup of the districts.
-The 25 Commission must redraw these seats to reflect functional compactness and to recognize unique communities 26 of interest.
-27 (2) redraw House Districts 65 and 66 to create a more urban district in Bozeman proper and a 28 suburban rural district.
-As drawn, these districts give Democrats two safe House seats while ignoring the
+- representative will likely have little knowledge of the areas beyond his or her own front door. - 2 although the Commission adopted criteria that no district should be drawn to unduly favor a single political party, in the urban areas, this proposed map does exactly that.
+In Gallatin County, 45% of voters are Republican, but only two of the county's 11 seats lean Republican.
+Republican voters in Missoula and 5 Lewis and Clark Counties are also underrepresented.
+The Commission's discretionary competitiveness criterion, which has no basis in the Constitution, was prioritized to favor the representation of Democrats in urban areas at the expense of the compactness mandated in the Constitution. - for example, in Lewis and Clark County, the Commission disregarded city boundaries and drew (5) multiple districts that crossed city boundaries to capture territory in the Helena Valley.
+Additionally, in Gallatin County, the Commission drew a district running from Gardiner into the center of Bozeman. - many other states do not have statutory or constitutional directives requiring districts to be (6) compact and contiguous, and, for those states that do have directives, many qualify the requirement with language saying that it must be done only "to the extent practicable".
+Montana's constitutional imperative for compact and contiguous districts is not diluted with this type of exception. - it cannot endorse the proposed map as it exists today.
+To remedy the proposal's lack of (7) constitutionally mandated compactness and reintegrate the communities of interest that were impermissibly divided in the name of proportionality, the majority recommends the following alterations: - redraw House Districts 3, 4, 5, and 6 to make the communities of Whitefish and Columbia Falls (a) whole.
+House District 4 on the existing map was drawn specifically to create a Democratic House seat and a Senate seat that leans Democratic.
+It ignores the distinct Whitefish and Columbia Falls communities of interest and unduly favors the Democratic Party to carve out seats based on the partisan makeup of the districts.
+The Commission must redraw these seats to reflect functional compactness and to recognize unique communities of interest. - (b) redraw House Districts 65 and 66 to create a more urban district in Bozeman proper and a suburban rural district.
+As drawn, these districts give Democrats two safe House seats while ignoring the constitutionally mandated compactness requirement.
+To create these safe Democratic seats, the Commission included rural portions of Gallatin County with the urban core of Bozeman.
+In addition to clearly violating the Constitution's compactness requirement, the districts blatantly disregard communities of interest.